 Drafted in the 11th round, Oakes will join the Dust Devils, Monday, June 11th

 An Eden Prairie, Minn., native Smith has been accepted to Minnesota

 Gophersports.com caught up with the junior outfielder

 In 2008, Rob Fornasiere received an award naming him the ABCA Assistant Coach of the Year.
-This award was a well-deserved recognition for a coach who is entering his 31st season as an integral part of the Golden Gopher program.
+This award was a well-deserved recognition for a coach who has patrolled the third base coaching box for 31 years as an integral part of the Golden Gopher program.
 However, more than anything it confirmed what everyone in the community and around the program already knew in terms of Fornasiere's value to the continued success of the Minnesota baseball program.

 Fornasiere has been an integral part of the Golden Gopher staff since coming on board in September 1985.
 In the fall of 1992, Fornasiere was named assistant head coach.

 A native of Sun Prairie, Wis., he won four letters in baseball at the University of Wisconsin-LaCrosse, graduating in 1978.
 He continued his education by earning a master's degree in education in 1980 at Bowling Green State University while serving as a baseball graduate assistant coach.
 The next five years saw him direct Normandale Community College in Bloomington, Minn., to a 105-29 record and four consecutive Minnesota Community College Conference championships from 1982 through 1985.
 Fornasiere led his 1983 squad to the National Junior College Region 13 title and a berth in the Junior College World Series in Grand Junction, Colo.
 His teams of 1982 and 1983 led the nation's junior colleges in winning percentage with a combined 51-5 mark (.911).